ansible/community/meetings/README.md

 * Selected proposals from the ansible/proposals repo
 * Review of actions from previous meeting
 * Open discussion driven by the group
+* Meetings alternate between Tuesday and Thursday.
+Check the calendar for which day the meeting will be held on a given week.

 ## Meeting Minutes